LoTRO Beginner Raid Guide (Level 115) Update 22.2

 Healers / damaging classes.

-The bare minimum is 40k, I'd recommend going for at least 45k, while the cap is 71k.
+I'd recommend going for at least 60k although capping critical rating is highly recommended, cap is 71k.

 Agility classes get critical rating from their main stat, so you get it easier,